kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate (also fill in values in `kep.yaml`)
     - Feature gate name: ObjectTraceIDs
-    - Components depending on the feature gate: kube-apiserver, kube-controller-manager
+    - Components depending on the feature gate: kube-controller-manager
   - [ ] Other
     - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control